austin-r-brown/airbnextdoor/README.md

 #### INTERVAL_MINS

-This number determines how many minutes the app will wait between each time it checks for new bookings.
+This number determines how many minutes the app will wait between each time it checks Airbnb for new bookings.
+By default, this value is 5 minutes, with a minimum of 30 seconds and a maximum of 12 hours.

 ### Starting The App